Student Wellbeing

 Neil Hooley Head of Early Years Cycle 1: Pre-reception and Reception (PS-MS)

-Karolina Jarzyna Head of Lower Primary: Years 1 and 2 (GS and CP)
+Salome Singh Head of Lower Primary: Years 1 and 2

 A member of our team with shoulder-length dark hair and a light jacket smiles at the camera, framed by a blurred cityscape and hints of greenery.